 Fayette is a very small city located in the state of Alabama.
 With a population of 4,490 people and two constituent neighborhoods, Fayette is the 125th largest community in Alabama.

-Fayette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fayette is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fayette is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fayette who work in sales jobs (12.25%), office and administrative support (12.19%), and teaching (7.50%).

-In terms of college education, Fayette is nearly on par with the US average for all cities of 21.84%: 20.60% of adults 25 and older in Fayette have a bachelor's degree or advanced degree.
+The education level of Fayette citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.60% of adults 25 and older in Fayette have a college degree.